sabin6969/Note-App-Flutter-App/README.md

    flutter pub get
    ```

 3. Configure the backend server URL in your Flutter app.
-Open `lib/config.dart` (or equivalent configuration file) and update the `API_BASE_URL` with your backend server URL.
+Open `lib/constants/api_constant.dart` and update the `baseUrl` with your backend server URL.

 4. Run the Flutter app:
    ```bash